erdogant/pca/docs/source/Outlier detection.rst

 Detect new unseen outliers
 ###########################################
-After fitting a model on the data, you may want to use the model in a later stage to find possible outliers in new unseen data.
+After fitting a model on the data, you may want to use the model in a later stage to detect outliers on *unseen* data.
-Detection of new outliers is performed in the **transform** function and does not require any additional action.
+Detection of *outliers* is performed in the **transform** function and does not require any additional action.
 An example is shown in the code block below.

-Note that the transform function will add the *new* samples to the readily fitted space.
-If for example outliers are seen over and over again, they may not be an outlier at a certain point anymore.
-If you **do not** want to add samples to the existing space after the transform function, you can for example save and load the existing model.

 .. code:: python